333fps/SerialPortLister/README.md

 # SerialPortLister

-A sinmple way to list serial ports for Windows.
+A simple way to list serial ports for Windows.

 Usage:
 ```sh